 Sexual assault lawsuits against Alabama doctors have become a critical legal issue, as more victims come forward to hold healthcare providers accountable for misconduct that occurs during medical care.
 These cases involve claims of sexual misconduct, including assault and inappropriate behavior by doctors or other medical professionals, often taking place during medical exams or procedures.

 Alabama medical malpractice claims are governed by the Alabama Medical Liability Act (AMLA).
-Are sexual abuse lawsuits against Alabama doctors covered by the the AMLA?
+Are sexual abuse lawsuits against Alabama doctors covered by the AMLA?
 The Alabama Supreme Court has addressed whether the AMLA applies to sexual assault claims against healthcare providers.
 A former patient sued a physical therapist for sexual assault during a therapy session.
 The therapist argued that the claim was governed by the AMLA, requiring the plaintiff to meet the statute’s proof requirements.

 The court disagreed, ruling that the AMLA did not apply because the injury was not related to medical treatment but rather to the therapist’s misconduct.
 The court emphasized that sexual misconduct by a healthcare provider does not constitute a “medical injury” as defined by the AMLA.